Gradient-Leaks: Understanding and Controlling Deanonymization in Federated Learning: Experimental Setup: Datasets, Tasks, and Models

-We now present the datasets used to train and evaluate the collaboratively trained models $f_{\vecw}$.
+We now present the datasets (Table~\ref{tab:datasets}, examples in Fig.~\ref{fig:openimages_example}) used to train and evaluate the collaboratively trained models $f_{\vecw}$.
 We highlight that the datasets used are well-suited since: (a) they are publicly available; (b) samples are annotated with non-private labels (e.g., tv, flower); (c) examples are complex and realistic; and (d) each training example has a notion of ``owner'' or ``user''.
-Property (d) helps us to group examples based on user and place them on devices in FL.
-Each of the following paragraphs discusses the (i) dataset $\data$; (ii) corresponding task $\dataspace \rightarrow \labelspace$; (iii) training model $f_{\vecw}: \dataspace \rightarrow \labelspace$ to perform the task; and (iv) evaluation of $f_{\vecw}$.
-We perform (iii) and (iv) separately for different distributions of user data on devices (e.g., \texttt{chrono}, \S\ref{sec:threat_priordist}).
+Property (d) is particularly important in FL scenarios, as it allows us to partition and distribute data on devices based on user identities.
+Each of the following paragraphs discusses the (i) dataset $\data$; (ii) corresponding task $\dataspace \rightarrow \labelspace$; and (iii) training model $f_{\vecw}: \dataspace \rightarrow \labelspace$ to perform the task.

-\myparagraph{(i) PIPA} PIPA \cite{piper} is a large-scale dataset of $\sim$37k personal photos uploaded by actual Flickr users (indicated in the \texttt{author} field in Flickr photo metadata).
+\myparagraph{(i) PIPA} PIPA \cite{piper} is a dataset consisting of $\sim$37k personal photos uploaded by actual Flickr users (indicated in the \texttt{author} field in Flickr photo metadata).
 To assure certain minimal amount of per-user data, we only use users with at least 100 images, resulting in 33K images over 53 users.
 We obtain labels for each image by running a state-of-the-art object detector \cite{huang2017speed} that detects 80 COCO \cite{lin2014microsoft} classes, such as umbrella, backpack, and bicycle.
 To perform reasonable training and evaluation of the multilabel classification task, we use 19 classes (e.g., chair, cup, tv) that occur in approximately $>$1\% of images with high precision.
 We train a multi-label image classifier \texttt{CNN-PIPA-FL} $f_{\vecw}: \mathbb{R}^{224 \times 224 \times 3} \rightarrow \real^{19}$, for this dataset in an FL setup.
 We use the MobileNet \cite{howard2017mobilenets} architecture designed specifically to be run on mobile devices, as it is a lightweight architecture that strikes a good balance between latency, accuracy and size.
-We find the model displays strong performance (see Table \ref{tab:collab_perf}) compared to baselines.